pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 --------- | --- | ---
-Interface | The Signal K interface that should be monitored. | 'n2k-on-ve.can-socket' Threshold | The data rate (in deltas per second) at or below which the plugin should act. | 0 Reboot    | Whether or not the plugin should reboot the Signal K host when throughput drops below 'Threshold'. | true
+Interface | The Signal K interface that should be monitored. | 'n2k-on-ve.can-socket' Threshold | The data rate (in deltas per second) at or below which the plugin should act. | 0 Reboot    | Whether or not the plugin should reboot the Signal K host when throughput drops below the specified 'Threshold' value. | true

 ## Issues